vigneshuw/energy_state_identification/README.md

 - "simple_1D-CNN.ipynb" -> Benchmarking models.
 To compare and contrast the multi-output model performance with the single output model performance

+- "training_data" -> Data after being parsed by the G-code interpreter application.
+The directory contains .csv files that are categorized by the axis in motion, with respect to a particular feedrate and machine components active at any point in time.

+- "model_data" -> The preprocessed data created by the file "data_prep.ipynb".
+It is a pickled dictionary of numpy arrays containing the model preprocessed model training data.

 ## Miscellaneous